-- 18.13 The source Eritrean Media Guide [73a] and the BBC Country Profile [8a] list a wide variety of media agencies, from the official state agencies that Freedom House lists (above) to the unofficial and opposition news agencies operating outside Eritrea.
+- 18.14 The source Eritrean Media Guide (EMG) [73a] and the BBC Country Profile [8a] list a wide variety of media agencies, from the official state agencies to the unofficial and opposition news agencies operating outside Eritrea.
 Of particular note are mentions of Dehai.com, a diaspora website that is described by EMG as pro-government [73a] and a site that is the subject of an academic article, "Diaspora, cyberspace and political imagination: the Eritrean diaspora online" which follows the way the Eritrean state has been supported by, and has made use of, its diaspora links; and how the diaspora has shaped aspects of the nascent state.
-[77a] - 18.14 An Afrol news report of 3 May 2006 adds that "Only a privileged few Eritreans have access to the Internet.
+[77a] - 18.15 An Afrol news report of 3 May 2006 adds that "Only a privileged few Eritreans have access to the Internet.
 The handful of foreign correspondents in the capital, Asmara, are subject to intensive monitoring by authorities."
-[16a]
+[16a] The BBC correspondent Peter Martell chronicled the difficulties that led to the rescinding of his work permit in Eritrea in early 2008.
+[8aa]The RWB report for 2008, published 13 February 2008, adds, regarding foreign correspondents: